googleapis/java-security-private-ca/samples/snippets/cloud-client/README.md

 ### Set Environment Variables

-You must set your project ID and service account credentials in order to run the tests
+You must set your project ID and service account credentials in order to run the tests.

 ```
 $ export GOOGLE_CLOUD_PROJECT="<google-project-id-here>"